Program Contact: Martine Mirrione 203-582-8117

 Program of Study

-Students may choose either a thesis or a non-thesis option in the biomedical sciences program.
+Students may choose either a thesis or a non-thesis option in the Biomedical Sciences program.
 Both options require students to take four courses or more in their specialization while allowing students to choose a number of electives to meet their individual needs.

 Thesis Option Requirements (based on availability of faculty)